 6. Avoid Iron Blockers

-Avoid eating foods that can block your body’s ability to absorb iron.
+Avoid eating foods that can block your body's ability to absorb iron.
+Image credits: iStock

 Eating a balanced diet is the best way to ensure you get a daily supply of all essential nutrients.
-Get your health expert to suggest ways to improve your diet for increase your hemoglobin count.
+Get your health expert to suggest ways to improve your diet for increase your haemoglobin count.